matrix-org/sliding-sync/room_list.md

 - `room_id`: The room ID to get a data for, or the magic constant `"room_list"` to pull from tracked room IDs.
 - `earliest_timeline_event_ids`: Optional.
 If set, the room data API will not return any events between the event ID given and the `since` value provided in this request (inclusive of both), as the server will assume it has been fetching the timeline by other means such as the room list API.
+This saves bandwidth by not sending duplicate events if the event IDs are the earliest events the client has for each room being tracked.
 - `room_member_limit`: The maximum number of room members to fetch for each room.
 If the limit is exceeded, a pagination token for the room member stream will be provided.
 If 0 or missing, does not paginate room members.
 - `room_member_sort`: Enum representing the sort order.
 See the room member stream for full values.